numpy/numpy.org/NA-overview.rst

   choose the one which performs better or uses the least memory for their programs.
 * Memory Usage
- - With bitpatterns, less memory is used for storing a single NA-capable array.
+ - With bitpatterns, less memory is used for storing a single array containing some NAs.
- - With masks, less memory is used when a single array of data is used with multiple different choices of NAs.
+ - With masks, less memory is used for storing multiple arrays that are identical except for the location of their NAs.
+(In this case a single data array can be re-used with multiple mask arrays;
+   bitpattern NAs would need to copy the whole data array.)
 * Performance
  - With bitpatterns, the floating point type can use native hardware operations, and achieve results which are correct in all but a few